can1283/Patika-Java101-Projects/Loops/Prime Numbers/README.md

 ## Project Details:
-These comments provide an explanation of each section of the program, helping you understand what it does.
-For example, it mentions that the first loop is used to iterate through numbers from 2 to 100 for checking, and the second loop is used to determine whether a number is prime or not by checking divisors from 2 to the square root of the number.
+This program checks each number between 1 and 100 and determines if it is prime.
+A number is not prime if it is divisible by any number other than itself, starting from 2.
+If it is not divisible by any number, that number is considered prime and is printed on the screen.